cetinogut/cetinogut/README.md

 ## I'm a Husband, Father, Developer, and Lifelong Learner!!

-- 🌱 Nowadays, I’m currently learning and writing a lot. 🤣
+- 🚥 Nowadays, I’m learning and writing a lot. 🆘
-- 🌱 I’m currently learning backend development (Node.js | MongoDB | Django)
+- 🌱 I’m currently improving skills on full-stack development (Node.js | MongoDB | Django)
 - 👯 I’m looking to collaborate with other developers.
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 👨‍💻 All of my projects are available at [https://dastugo.com/](https://dastugo.com/)
-- 📝 I regularly write articles on [https://cogut.medium.com/](https://cogut.medium.com/)
+- 📝 I write articles on [https://cogut.medium.com/](https://cogut.medium.com/)
 - 💬 Ask me about **C#, ASP.NET**
 - 📫 How to reach me **cetinogut@gmail.com**
 - 📄 Know about my experiences [https://cetinogut.dastugo.com/](https://cetinogut.dastugo.com/)
+- 💝 Interests: Robotics, AI, Blockchain
-- ⚡ Fun fact: I love to ride and walk
+- ⚡ Fun fact: I love to ride 🚲 and 🚶

+<span class="mdi-car-lifted-pickup"></span>

 ---
 ###  Connect with me: